consentame/consentame-android/README.md

 * `public String getConsentId()`: returns the Consent ID that was set in the `consentId` XML attribute during step 3.
 * `public boolean isChecked()`: returns `true` if the user has approved the Consent.
 * `public String getUserConsentId()`: when a user approves a Consent, a unique ID is generated that binds that user with the approved Consent.
-This ID is called the **User Consent ID** and can be retrieved with this method.
+This ID is called the **User Consent ID** and it's needed to validate the user's consent on Consenta.me after the registration.
+It can be retrieved and used within your application with this method.
 If the user has not approved the Consent, this will return `null`.
 * `public static String getCurrentConsentId()`, `public static boolean isCurrentChecked()` and `public static String getCurrentUserConsentId()` work like the previous methods, but they get information from the **currently running instance** of the Consent button,